oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 ```
 // todo: verify it's not `create-update`

-## Connecting to Java Microservice with Spring Cloud OpenFeign
+## Connect to Java Microservices with Spring Cloud OpenFeign

-Before I tried to proxy requests to the car service from the API gateway, I configured Feign to connect to the car service and its `/cars` endpoint.
+Next, I configured OpenFeign in the `api-gateway` project to connect to the car service and its `/cars` endpoint.
 Then, I mapped a `Car` record to the JSON that's returned.
 I exposed it as a `/cool-cars` endpoint.

 ```java
 package com.example.apigateway;